hanna1909/data-challenges-updated/07-ML-Ops/05-User-interface/01-Static-front-for-the-API/README.md

 Throughout this module, you where able to train a powerful prediction model, and put in production an API to expose it to the world.

-It time to create an interface to allow regular Internet users to play with your predictions 🌍
+It is time to create an interface to allow regular Internet users to play with your predictions 🌍

 In this unit, you will learn how to create a website leveraging your **TaxiFare** 🚕 API in order to allow anyone to anticipate the cost of a ride in NYC.